asrhou/NATMI/README.md

 ## Command Line Utilities

-NATMI is a python-based tool (see [software requirements](#software-requirements)) to construct cell-to-cell ligand-receptor communication networks from multiomics data.
+NATMI is a python-based tool (see [software requirements](#software-requirements)) to construct cell-to-cell ligand-receptor communication networks from multiomics data using a list of provided ligand-receptor interactions from connectomeDB2020.
 It works with with user-specified gene/protein abundance matrix files (csv, tsv, txt, xls or xlsx format) or can be used to explore [Tabula Muris](https://tabula-muris.ds.czbiohub.org/), [Tabula Muris Senis](https://tabula-muris-senis.ds.czbiohub.org/) and [FANTOM5 cell atlas](http://fantom.gsc.riken.jp/5/suppl/Ramilowski_et_al_2015/).

 ### ExtractEdges: Extracting ligand-receptor-mediated interactions between cell types in the input transcriptome data.